Vitamin B9 (Folate)

 Risk Factors:

-- Pregnancy and lactation
+- Pregnancy and lactation (increased requirements)

 - Chronic alcoholism

-- Malabsorption (celiac, IBD)
+- Malabsorption conditions (celiac disease, IBD)

-- MTHFR polymorphisms
+- MTHFR polymorphisms (reduced conversion efficiency)

 - Antifolate drugs (methotrexate, trimethoprim)